 When properly adhered to, CBP's privacy protocols for proper maintenance and sharing of PII represent the best practices for safeguarding PII and also help to protect CBP employees from criminal liability stemming from violations of the Privacy Act.

-Suspected or confirmed privacy disclosure incidents should be reported to the CBP Security Operations Center via email at SOCDHSONENET@cbp.dhs.gov or telephone at (703) 921-6507.
-In the case of an incident involving medical information, a statement should be provided regarding the nature (e.g., electronic, paper, verbal, etc.) of the suspected disclosure, what was disclosed, by whom, to whom, and any other facts regarding the disclosure.
+Suspected or confirmed privacy disclosure incidents should be reported to the CBP Security Operations Center via email at CSIRC@cbp.dhs.gov or telephone at (703) 921-6507.
+In the case of a privacy incident involving medical information, a statement should be provided regarding the nature (e.g., electronic, paper, verbal) of the suspected disclosure, what was disclosed, by whom, to whom, and any other facts regarding the disclosure.

 Employees may be eligible to receive monetary damages for disclosure of private medical information.
 The Rehabilitation Act (Rehab Act) requires federal managers to place employee medical information on separate forms and in separate medical files, to treat those files as “confidential medical records,” and to keep all employee medical information confidential.
 Such medical information may not be disclosed unless permitted by a particular exception in the Rehab Act.